remytuyeras/aces/README.md

 >>> alice.decrypt(alg.mult(c_a,c_b))
 15
 ```
-A canonical attack for the ACES cryptosystem is the evaluation of the encryption polynomial at $\omega=1$.
+A canonical attack for the ACES cryptosystem consists in evaluating of the encryption polynomial at $\omega=1$.
 For most parameterizations, we can verify that this attack collects what empirically appears to be a random distribution.

 ```python
 from aces import *